Bavian/contests-solutions/README.md

-# Solutions to different problems
+# My Solutions

-I want to have more practice, so I solve problems.
-This repository serves as storage for my solutions
+This repository contains my solutions to different contests and problems.